LaKeshia Myers

-LaKeshia N. Myers (born May 21, 1984) is an American educator and politician.
-She is a member of the Wisconsin State Assembly, representing the northwest corner of the city of Milwaukee.
-She was elected to her first term in the Assembly in November 2018 after defeating seven-term incumbent representative Fred Kessler in the Democratic Party primary election.
+LaKeshia N. Myers (born May 21, 1984) is an American educator and Democratic politician from Milwaukee, Wisconsin.
+She served three terms as a member of the Wisconsin State Assembly, representing Wisconsin's 12th Assembly district from 2019 to 2025.

 Early life and education

 Myers was born in Milwaukee, Wisconsin, and graduated from Rufus King High School in 2002.
 She received a Bachelor of Arts degree from Alcorn State University in 2006 (from 2005 to 2006 she was National Membership Director of College Democrats of America), a Master of Education from Strayer University in 2009, and a doctor of education from Argosy University in 2016.
 In addition to working as Director of Education for the Wisconsin Department of Corrections and a trainer of teachers at Milwaukee Public Schools, she has been a small business owner, a clerk for the United States House of Representatives, and a legislative aide for Wisconsin State Senator Lena Taylor.
 She is a member of Alpha Kappa Alpha sorority.